Schools’ Head of the River Regatta Sponsored by UniSA

 The 2017 Schools' Head of the River Regatta Sponsored by UniSA will be held on Saturday 25 March.
 St Peter's College will be the Host School.

-2016 The Florence Eaton Cup for Schoolgirl 1st VIII - Seymour College
+2017 The Florence Eaton Cup for Schoolgirl 1st VIII - Walford Anglican School for Girls

 The Head of the River Rowing Regatta had its inception on the Torrens Lake in 1922 and is currently held at West Lakes and involves junior coxed quadruple sculling events over 1,000m and 1,500m as well as senior coxed four and eight races over 2,000m.

 For more information on the Schools' Head of the River Regatta Sponsored by UniSA visit the Rowing SA website.

 The University of South Australia recognises the success and importance of the Head of the River Regatta to school communities and the opportunity it provides to students.
 Characteristics like healthy lifestyles, teamwork, hard work and collegiate competition, are all qualities that UniSA value and support.

 For more information about studying at UniSA visit the Study at UniSA website.